The Law Firm of Roger ‘Rocky’ Walton: Understanding the 'Rocky Advantage'

 The Attorney Fees charged by Specialists may be no more than fees charged by other PI lawyers.

 The attorney fees on wrongful death and personal injury claims are normally handled on a contingency basis.
 That is, the client does not owe any attorney fee unless a recovery is made.
 For example, the prevailing percentage charged on a typical car wreck case is 1/3 plus claim expenses if the claim is resolved before suit is filed and 40% plus claim expenses if resolved after suit is filed.
 The fees are calculated before expenses are deducted.
 The percentages may be more if the case is expected to be unusually difficult or time consuming.
 At the Law Firm of Roger "Rocky" Walton, P.C, we charge the typical 1/3 - 40% on most files.
-On premises liability, products liability, medical malpractice, and other difficult types of cases, we normally charge a higher percentage, as stated in the contract.
+On premises liability, products liability and other difficult types of cases, we normally charge a higher percentage, as stated in the contract.
 We do not require our client to pay claim expenses unless there is a recovery.
 The fees are calculated before expenses are deducted.
 Some people say that the attorney fees charged by specialists are more than the fees charged by non-specialists.
 That is misleading because the rates are typically no more.
 However, if the recovery is more then the fees are more, but so is the net amount going to the client.

 The personal injury information offered and contained herein, regarding personal injury statutes and claimants' rights is general in scope.
 No attorney client relationship with our attorneys is hereby formed nor is the information herein intended as formal legal advice.